servicetitan/Stl.Fusion/README.md

 You might think all of this works only in Blazor Server mode.
 But no, **all these UI components work in Blazor WebAssembly mode as well, which is another unique feature Fusion provides.**
-Any [Compute Service] can be substituted with [Compute Service Client] on the client, which not simply proxies the calls, but also completely kills the chattiness you'd expect from a regular client-side proxy.
+Any [Compute Service] can be substituted with [Compute Service Client], which not simply proxies the calls, but also completely kills the chattiness you'd expect from a regular client-side proxy.
-So if you need to support both modes, Fusion is currently the only library solving this problem gracefully.

 ## Next Steps